smartcontractkit/external-adapters-js/cryptoid/README.md

 ## Input Params

 - `blockchain` or `coin`: The blockchain to get stats from
-- `q`: The parameter to query for.
+- `endpoint`: The parameter to query for.
 Default: "difficulty"

 ## Output